 A time of Scripture reading and reflection using the structure of lectio divina; on the first and third Thursdays, from 8:00-9:30 AM, in the chancel of the sanctuary at Metropolitan Memorial.
-If you have any questions, contact Charlie Parker.

 Enjoy a delicious breakfast prepared by Chef Anthony of Campus Kitchen at our St. Luke’s Mission Center, and fellowship with other United Methodist men and discussions of topics relevant to our church and our faith.
 If you plan to attend or have any questions, contact Dave Sproul.

 Join us on the third Monday of each month at 12:30 pm for lunch followed by presentation at 1pm.
 The cost is $10.00 per person.
 Meetings are held March through June and September through December.
 Regular meetings begin at 12:30; luncheons in June and December begin at noon.
 Please contact Bobby Turnbull at (301) 320-4154 for more information.
 Check the event calendar for monthly speaker information and other details.

 All are welcome to join our weekly gentle yoga practice, held Thursdays from 4 to 5:15pm in the Great Hall of the Metropolitan Memorial Campus.
 We practice standing, seated, and reclining yoga poses, breath awareness exercises, and meditative relaxation techniques.
 Please bring your own yoga mat.
 Cost is $10 for those 65 and older, and $15 for everyone else.
 To register, contact Cathryn Ellen Pethick or (301) 946-7045.

 Come join us for a total body workout, held Wednesdays at 9:30 in the Vestry of the Metropolitan Memorial Campus.
 Cost is $10 per class.
 To register, contact Carolyn Gichner or (202) 362-4393.